What is the Tree of Life on Washington’s Coast?

 • If the General Grant Tree’s trunk could be filled with sports equipment, it could hold 159,000 basketballs or more than 37 million ping-pong balls.

-• President Calvin Coolidge proclaimed the General Grant Tree to be the Nation’s Christmas Tree in 1926.
+• President Calvin Coolidge proclaimed the General Grant Tree to be the nation’s Christmas Tree in 1926.
 In 1956, President Dwight D. Eisenhower designated it as a National Shrine, a living memorial to those who have given their lives for their country.

 Many of the Giant Redwood trees in the Sierra Nevada Mountains were named just after the American Civil War.
-It was at this time the General Grant Tree was named after Ulysses S. Grant the final leader of the Union forces.
+It was at this time that General Grant Tree was named after Ulysses S. Grant the final leader of the Union forces.
 A short distance away from the Grant Tree is the Robert E. Lee Tree, named for the leader of the Confederate forces.
 The Lee tree is the 12th largest tree on the planet.

 The General Grant Tree and other Giant Sequoias are located in Kings Canyon National Park and the adjacent Sequoia National Park.
 Visitors to the Grant Tree can enjoy a self-guided trail that is half a mile (.8 kilometers) in length.
 The trail from the parking area is paved so wheelchairs and strollers are welcome.
-The location of the Grant Tree is roughly a 1.5 hours drive east of Fresno, California.
+The location of the Grant Tree is roughly a 1.5-hour drive east of Fresno, California.

 A Weekend of Redwoods, Elephant Seals and Sanborn